Help us improve your experience.

 Convert Scripts Between SLAX and XSLT

-SLAX is a C-like alternative syntax to XSLT and can be viewed as a preprocessor for XSLT.
+You can write Junos automation scripts in SLAX and XSLT.
+SLAX is a C-like alternative syntax to XSLT.
+You can view SLAX as a preprocessor for XSLT.
 Before Junos OS invokes the XSLT processor, the software converts any SLAX constructs in the script (such as if/else if/else) to equivalent XSLT constructs (such as <xsl:choose> and <xsl:if>).
 For more information about SLAX, see SLAX Overview.

-To convert a SLAX script to XSLT, issue the request system scripts convert slax-to-xslt operational mode command, and specify the source file, the destination directory, and, optionally, a destination file.
-The source script is the basis for the new script.
-The source script is not overwritten by the new script.
-Starting in Junos OS Release 12.2, you can also include the partial option to convert partial script input.
+To convert a SLAX script to XSLT, issue the request system scripts convert slax-to-xslt operational mode command.
+Specify the source file, the destination directory, and optionally, a destination file.
+You can include the partial option to convert a partial script.
+The source script is the basis for the new script and is not overwritten in the conversion process.

 The command syntax is:

-The following three examples convert a script from SLAX to XSLT using a source and destination directory relevant to the default storage location for the type of script being converted:
+The following examples convert a script from SLAX to XSLT using a source and destination directory relevant to the default storage location for that script type:

-If you specify only the destination directory and do not specify a destination filename, the generated filename is SLAX-Conversion-Temp or slax-temp depending on the Junos OS release, with a randomly generated, five-character, alpha-numeric extension.
+If you specify only the destination directory, and you do not specify a destination filename, the device generates a filename.
+The generated filename is slax-temp or SLAX-Conversion-Temp, depending on the Junos OS release, and a randomly generated, five-character, alpha-numeric extension.

-To convert an XSLT script to SLAX, issue the request system scripts convert xslt-to-slax operational mode command, and specify the source file, the destination directory, and, optionally, a destination file.
-The source script is the basis for the new script.
-The source script is not overwritten by the new script.
+To convert an XSLT script to SLAX, issue the request system scripts convert xslt-to-slax operational mode command.
+Specify the source file, the destination directory, and optionally, a destination file.
+The source script is the basis for the new script and is not overwritten in the conversion process.

 The command syntax is:

-To convert partial script input, include the partial option in the command.
-The version option specifies the SLAX version that will be listed in the version statement of the generated script.
-Specify the version as either 1.0 or 1.1.
-The default is 1.1.
-The partial and version options are supported starting in Junos OS Release 12.2.
+To convert a partial script, include the partial option in the command.
+The version option specifies the SLAX version that the generated script lists in its version statement.

-The following three examples convert a script from XSLT to SLAX using a source and destination directory relevant to the default storage location for the type of script being converted:
+The following examples convert a script from XSLT to SLAX using a source and destination directory relevant to the default storage location for that script type:

 The SLAX script boilerplate lists the specified SLAX version.
-In this example, the version is 1.0.
+In this example, the version is 1.2.
+If you do not specify a version, the version defaults to the latest SLAX version available on the device.

-If you specify only the destination directory and do not specify a destination filename, the generated filename is SLAX-Conversion-Temp or slax-temp depending on the Junos OS release, with a randomly generated, five-character, alpha-numeric extension.
+If you specify only the destination directory, and you do not specify a destination filename, the device generates a filename.
+The generated filename is slax-temp or SLAX-Conversion-Temp, depending on the Junos OS release, and a randomly generated, five-character, alpha-numeric extension.